TheMonk2121/ai-dev-tasks/03_process-task-list.md

 1. **Load Context**
    - Read task list from markdown file
    - Load `.ai_state.json` if present (file list, commit hash, test results)
+   - Consider backlog priorities for task selection when multiple tasks are available
+   - Parse backlog table for status and dependency information
+   - **Parse backlog scoring** when available (`<!--score_total: X.X-->` comments)
+   - **Use scores for task prioritization** - higher scores indicate higher priority
+   - **Fall back to human priority tags** when scores are missing

 2. **Select Next Task**
    - Find task with status `[ ]` where all dependencies are `[x]`
    - Skip tasks marked `[!]` (blocked)
+   - Prioritize tasks based on backlog impact estimates when possible
+   - Check backlog dependencies before starting tasks
+   - **Consider backlog scores** for task selection when available
+   - **Prioritize high-scoring items** when multiple tasks are ready

 3. **Execute Task**
    - Follow steps in "Do:" section